ngriffiths21/measles-dashboard/src/index.md

 Also, most cases happened early in the year, which is typical: the disease is highly seasonal with cases typically peaking in winter and spring.
 So, this year's summer months may have had fewer cases than the first half of the year, but were still quite high when you consider the seasonal pattern.
 Compared to previous years, the outbreak still looks like it's going strong.

-### Possible scenarios
+### Prepare for possible scenarios

 Locally, there are basically four possible situations you might be in.

 Some places see a pattern of **intermittent sparks**.
 For example, here in Boston, it is known that someone with measles visited for a couple days back in June.
 Sometimes cases show up, and thinking of each one like a spark, they don't really catch because nearly everyone they encounter is immune.
 Occasionally there may be a tiny cluster that doesn't spread any further.
-This is the current state of most of the U.S., and it is basically the best we can aim for right now; to go further requires better global control.
+This is the current state of most of the U.S.

+*Editing note: here is where you list preparatory steps; we contradicted the idea that this isn't important*.

-A small number of places are in a state of **rapid outbreak**.
+A small number of places are already in a state of **rapid outbreak**.
 This is the dreaded epi curve, like this one from Gaines County: [insert graph]

 Typically this signifies that there is a community with vaccination rates well below average, and probably well below 90%.
 Once they get going, outbreaks in areas like this can be exceptionally difficult to control, because measles is just too contagious for the standard public health playbook to keep up (this includes isolation of active cases, contact tracing, notification and rapid vaccination of those who are exposed).

+*can I say anything about how control is or is not feasible, in line with above?*

 A few other places are in a state of **unmaterialized outbreak**.
 This is just West Texas in late 2024; it hasn't happened yet, because the index case hasn't yet arrived.
 If your community is in this situation, the best way to avoid a rapid outbreak is to materially increase the vaccination rate.
 This is very hard work, sometimes beyond the public health system's capabilities, but sometimes it can be done.